 How activated charcoal helps with detox

-While I have used activated charcoal (find it here) for years, I used it for rare cases of food poisoning or other emergency cases, such as recommending it to an elderly relative who had diarrhea that wouldn’t stop.
+While I have used activated charcoal (find the best hardwood-sourced activated charcoal here) for years, I used it for rare cases of food poisoning or other emergency cases, such as recommending it to an elderly relative who had diarrhea that wouldn’t stop.

 But my naturopathic doctor was the first person to share with me how to use activated charcoal more often to adsorb internal toxins.